 The Department of Business Administration offers a Bachelor in Business Administration with majors in four areas: Accounting, Finance, Management and Marketing.
+In addition, we offer five minor concentrations in accounting, finance, management, marketing and entrepreneurship and business development.
 Graduates from the program are prepared in modern administration and business techniques to join the world of private and public business in fields such as management of human resources, auditing, accounting, and preparation of financial statements, investments, real estate, financial statement analysis, marketing, and research on economic changes.
-The Bachelor degree in all four majors is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The Bachelor's degree in all four majors is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).